Lucas Piazon

-Lucas Domingues Piazon (born 20 January 1994) is a Brazilian professional footballer who plays for Botafogo, on loan from Primeira Liga club S.C.
-Braga.
-He plays as a second striker or a winger, as an attacking midfielder.
+Lucas Domingues Piazon (born on 20 January 1994) is a Brazilian professional footballer who plays for I liga club Wieczysta Kraków.
+A versatile player, he can play as a second striker, winger, or as an attacking midfielder.

-He spent a decade at Chelsea, though he only played three games for them (one in the Premier League), and was loaned to seven clubs in six countries.
+Piazon spent a decade at English Premier League club Chelsea, though he rarely played for them, having played only appeared three times for the side (one in the Premier League), and was loaned to seven different clubs in six countries.

 Early life

 Piazon was born in São Paulo, to António Carlos Piazon, a commercial representative, and Marizabel Domingues, a lawyer.
 He had a financially secure upbringing that allowed him to focus on both school and football at the same time.
 Both of Piazon's parents took an active role in his career.
 He grew up with his sister Juliana, who is three years younger than him and was a Chelsea supporter from an early age, aspiring to play for them some day.

 When he was young, Piazon's family moved to Paraná.
-Piazon's football skills began to blossom at age eight.
-He developed an interest in futsal (indoor football) like other Brazilian footballers (such as Zico and Ronaldinho).
+Piazon's football skills began to blossom at the age of eight.
+He developed an interest in futsal (indoor football) like other Brazilian men's footballers (such as Zico and Ronaldinho).
 He began playing for Coritiba.
 At the age of 11, Piazon made the switch from indoor to the field.